charlesrollin/tiny_search_engine/README.md

 * the stemming in the Parse step
 * the weights computations in the Merge step (expensive mathematical operations)

 However, when looking at CACM, it seems that the first step is the longest.
-This can be explained by the fact that during the merge with a multi-blocks collection, part of the time is spent waiting for reading queues to fill.
+This can be explained by the fact that during the merge with a multi-blocks collection, part of the time is spent waiting for read queues to fill.
 Hence the difference of time between the CACM (mono-block) and CS276 (10 blocks) parse steps.

 ### Index size